Pharmacy Residency and Internships

 Weekend staffing

 PGY1 residents are expected to work a minimum of 10 weekend days throughout the residency year.
-Pharmacist licensure, confirmation of dual appointment, and completion of pharmacokinetic and anticoagulation training is required before this experience commences.
+Weekend days are scheduled from 7:30 – 13:30 (6-hour shift) with one 15-minute break included.
+Pharmacist licensure in any US state, confirmation of dual appointment (pharmacist appointment), and completion of pharmacokinetic and anticoagulation training is required before this experience commences.
 The resident the responsible for the clinical monitoring and oversight of the pharmacokinetic and anticoagulation pharmacy monitoring services for all inpatients at the Milwaukee VA during these weekend shifts.
 A precepting pharmacist will be available for questions, cosigning of progress notes and writing of prescription orders.
 Although pharmacists in the VA system can be granted prescriptive privileges, pharmacy residents are not granted these privileges and thus prescription orders must be entered under preceptor’s name and all progress notes must be cosigned by a preceptor.

 PGY1 Pharmacy - Green Bay